What is a White Paper?

-When a company intends to launch a new cryptocurrency, they usually set out all the details in a Whitepaper.
+A white paper is a detailed explanation by a cryptocurrency project of what they are building and what problem they are solving.
 Technical, financial and commercial information about the project is explained in this document.
 Normally they aim to provide a document that explains in plain language what they’re planning to do, to attract investors and other interested parties.
 The Whitepaper is usually accompanied by a One Pager, he project summarized in one page, and a Position Paper, which details the competition and their (better) position in comparison with the competition.

-Some companies do not have Whitepapers, but bring out a Blackpaper or they just do a video explainer or presentation.
+Some companies do not have Whitepapers, but bring out a Blackpaper, Litepaper, Pink Paper or they just do a video explainer or presentation.

 If you thinking about investing in a cryptocurrency that is doing an ICO (Initial Coin Offering) or any other crypto project, your first stop is reading the Whitepaper.
 Especially information about the their solution to a specific problem, the Token Allocation, the Team behind the crypto and the roadmap are important factors in assessing a cryptocurrency.

 The first and most popular cryptocurrency Whitepaper is the Bitcoin Whitepaper: Bitcoin: A Peer-to-Peer Electronic Cash System by Satoshi Nakamoto.